 Hotel Isabel has three pools.
 A baby pool full of toys which is ideal for toddlers and children, it’s about 20cm deep.
 There’s lots of shaded areas in and around the pool, as well as sunny spots, so ideal for families who need to shade the baby but desire a tan themselves.

 The big pool is the best for small babies as is has a gradual entry so babies can sit in millimetres of water, ideal for those who can just sit upright or have started crawling.
 The third pool is just a lovely pool, no toys, no gradual entry, but its shallow end is around 20cm so works well for toddlers upwards.
 We found we just alternated between the three pools for a little variety and never had a problem getting sun loungers.

-THE LOWDOWN – We flew direct from Aberdeen Airport with Thomson to Tenerife South – we’d booked flights only.
-We independently booked Hotel Isabel direct on their website which meant we only needed to give 24 hours notice for any changes or cancellations (which is good as poor Mr Husband and Mr Toddler remained at home, but as I said that’s a story for another time!)
+We flew direct from Aberdeen Airport with Thomson to Tenerife South – we’d booked flights only.
+We independently booked Hotel Isabel direct on their website which meant we only needed to give 24 hours notice for any changes or cancellations.

-If you like what you read then don’t miss a post, enter your email address in the ‘Follow’ box then click ‘Follow’, or join the conversation on Facebook, twitter, pinterest and instagram at Tots2Travel.
+If you liked ‘Good for Kids – Hotel Isabel in Costa Adeje Tenerife Spain’ what you read then don’t miss a post.
+We’d love you to subscribe here.
+Or join the conversation on Facebook, twitter, pinterest and instagram at Scots2Travel.
 For any queries or opportunities please email firstname.lastname@example.org.
-All images copyright of Tots2Travel.
+All images copyright of Scots2Travel.